 Crowe Horwath is one of the top ten accounting firms nationally.
 The local office has been a generous supporter of UIS since 1986.
 This scholarship will be given to an outstanding graduate student in Accountancy.

 Founded in 1931, Kerber, Eck & Braeckel LLP (KEB) is a mid-sized firm of certified public accountants and management consultants with eight offices in three Midwestern states.
 KEB provides a full range of accounting, tax and management consulting services to a diverse base of clients, including financial institutions, insurance companies, health care, construction, agribusiness, manufacturing, religious organizations, and government and not-for-profit entities.
 This scholarship, which was first given in 2009, is awarded to fulltime juniors or seniors who have financial need and academic merit.
 They must have a 3.0 minimum GPA, and must be Illinois citizens.
-For the past two years, this has qualified as an Access Illinois scholarship, so the gift from Kerber, Eck and Braeckel has been doubled each year–so twice the impact and benefit of their gift.

 The Joy Kimler CPA Accountancy Scholarship was established in 1997 to benefit accounting majors who plan to complete the 150-semester hour education requirement to sit for the Uniform CPA Examination.
 The net income from this fund awards a second semester senior or recent graduate with a major in accounting.
 Student must have a B average in accounting courses and 3.3 GPA overall.